A guide to luxury hotels in Switzerland, part two

 The only one out of this luxury hotels around Saint Moritz I have not been to yet is Giardino Mountain in Champfèr.
 It is housed in several Engadine style buildings (some of them historic ones) and has a laid-back luxury character.
 The hotel is contemporarily furnished and features a spa as well as some of the best dining in the area (two-star Michelin restaurant, only in winter).

 None of the before-mentioned luxury hotels have ski-in/ski-out.
-However, one 4-star superior hotel in this area, where I recently spent two winter vacations in a row, features this.
+However, one 4-star superior hotel in this area, where I spent two winter vacations in a row some time ago, features this.
 This is about Castell Zuoz, (find here more details).

 While it is still in the Upper Engadine, it is a twenty-minute drive from Saint-Moritz.
 I liked the relaxed atmosphere, the good food and above all the great hospitality.